Welcome to Zero to Finals.

 My name is Tom.
 I am enthusiastic about learning and teaching medicine.
 I have been through medical school, survived, and completed my foundation training and GP training in the NHS.
 You can find out more about me here.

 I always dreamed of setting up a resource that focused purely on helping medical students achieve more in medical school and ease the burden of facing complicated and overwhelming textbooks, lectures and journals.
 I took a year out of training after Foundation Year 2 with the objective of making this dream a reality.

 Zero to Finals is designed to provide you with learning resources to help you break through those sticking points, finally get your head around a topic you have struggled with and prepare efficiently and effectively for the exams you are most worried about.

-The testing section contains questions on topics covered in the Zero To Finals pages.
-The questions are specifically designed to test your knowledge, clinical reasoning and data interpretation skills, to allow you to boost your learning, track your progress and practice for your upcoming exams.
+The members area contains questions and flashcards on the topics covered in the Zero To Finals pages.
+The questions are specifically designed to test your knowledge, clinical reasoning and data interpretation skills, to allow you to boost your learning, track your progress and practise for your upcoming exams.

 Please contact me with any questions, comments, suggestions or if you discover any errors.

 You can email me at email@example.com